kev1n3151/RoboCon2024Sem2/README.md

 # RoboCon 2024 Semester 2

-*This repository is a continuation/build off of the RosieCon2023 by Jasper Avice Demay*
+## This repository is a continuation/build off of the RosieCon2023 project by Jasper Avice Demay ##

 Original Repo can be found [here](https://github.com/JasperAviceDemay/RosieCon2023Sem2)